Eric

 is helping to establish Storytelling Studies as an interdisciplinary

 field in academia.
-In '07, in Chennai, he co-founded the World Storytelling Institute.
+In 2007, in Chennai, he co-founded the World Storytelling Institute.
 From

-of Art, Animation, and Technology.
-In
+College of Art, Animation, and Technology.

-'12, he taught courses in The Modern
+In 2012, he taught courses in The

-Short Story, and Creative Writing,
+Modern Short Story, and Creative

 research and writing skills, to MA students in the Dept of Journalism and